 Fun fact: coconut butter is simply a spread made from the meat of the coconut.
 To make your own coconut butter you can process unsweetened coconut flakes in a food processor until a butter is formed.

 Sweet Potato Banana Nut Muffins are freezer-friendly too.

 It’s always nice to stock the freezer with a few re-heatable items and muffins are great for that.
 Simply remove from the freezer, pop in the microwave for 30-60 seconds or in the oven set at 300 degrees until heated through.

 Are you ready to sink your teeth into these Sweet Potato Banana Nut Muffins!?

-- ⅓ cup almond butter (may substitute any nut or seed butter of choice)
+- ⅓ cup almond butter, room temperature (may substitute any nut or seed butter of choice)

 - 3 whole eggs